pedrogasg/jetson-setup/README.md

 ### Step 3 - Realsense ROS setup

-> We need to make some modification in realsense ros to use our version of realsense
+> The current master support the version 2.31 of realsence

 1. Create the workspace for realsense ROS